potmesil/PyramidSolver/README.md

 # PyramidSolver
-Solution to get maximum path sum for pyramid data structure.
+Solution to get maximum path sum for random pyramid data structure.

 Pyramid type is a data structure for representation of inverted pyramids like this.